-For suitable $n,m$ on $ n\bcp^2 \# m\overline{\bcp}^2,~n>1,$ it was showed \cite{i-lb,bra-kot} that there are infinitely many distinct {\bf exotic} structures for which no Einstein metric exists.
-But there is not much known about the canonical smooth structure.
-In some cases, for manifolds yielded by constructions similar to the ones in the proof of Theorem \ref{main}, we can show that there are no Einstein metrics which are invariant under the action of $\ZZ/d\ZZ.$ To be more precise, two of the examples with the smallest topology would be the following:
+In \cite{i-lb,bra-kot}, it was proved that on $ n\bcp^2 \# m\overline{\bcp}^2$ there are infinitely many distinct non standard structures for which no Einstein metric exists, for suitable $n,m$.
+But there is not much known about the properties of the metrics on standard smooth structure.
+Using constructions similar to the ones in the proof of Theorem \ref{main}, we study Einstein metrics which are invariant under the actions of $\ZZ/d\ZZ.$ Two of the examples with the smallest topological invariants are the following: